-- Bread, crackers, pita chips, whatever you choose, be sure to add at least two different ones.
+- Bread, crackers, pita chips - whatever you choose, be sure to add at least two different ones.
 You need something to spread that cheese on, and these will help fill guests up and make the board stretch further.
 Toasted baguettes are always a delicious option to spread dips and cheeses on!
-Be sure, if you’re using bread, that it is pre sliced and ready to grab.
+If you’re using bread, be sure that it is pre-sliced and ready to grab.

-On a side note, you can even put more extra seasonings out, like salt and pepper, so that everyone can custom season each bite, if they so wish to.
+On a side note, you can even put more extra seasonings out, like salt and pepper, so that everyone can custom season each bite if they wish to.

 How to Assemble an Awesome Platter: